210201sre/CaSchE/README.md

 ##### ToDo List:
 - Restore & provide testing for features that were removed.
 - Implement entity relationships between models.
+- Identify and resolved a potential problem with admin access caused by changes in this project.

 ### Getting Started